vinimpv/loks/README.md

     skip_image_pull: true
     # build_dev is a script that will be run to build the development image
     # its necessary to build the development image and for the `loks update` command to be able to build new images
+    # important: the script should build the image with the tag `:dev`
     build_dev: |
       docker build -t backend:dev .
     # pre_deploy_script is a script that will be run before the deployment of the component